Dre Campbell Farm

 Yes.
 Coffee grounds are great for repelling pests like mosquitoes, snails, and beetles, but you can also use them to naturally get rid of pincher bugs.

 The critters hate the intense odor that coffee grounds give off.
+Therefore, you can sprinkle some at potential entry points to prevent earwigs from entering your home.

 Takeaway

-Whether you call it an ear wick bug, an ear wings bug, a scissor bug, or a pincher bug, the earwig is an unsightly insect that can cause damage to your plants.
+Whether you call it an ear wick bug, an ear wings bug, a scissor bug, or a pincher bug, the earwig is an insect that can cause damage to your plants.
 They will infest not only your garden but your home as well.

 Using one or more of the control methods listed above will help control them naturally.